7 Brands Using Virtual Try-On Tech to Boost Sales

 The technology behind a virtual try-on is augmented reality (AR).
 The software layers images over the real-world photo or video via the consumer device's camera.

-Today, over 60% of consumers prefer shopping in e-stores with AR technologies available.
-Meanwhile, 35% of e-shoppers say that augmented reality would make them shop online more often.
+Today, over 60% of consumers prefer shopping in online stores with AR technologies available.
+Meanwhile, 35% of shoppers say that augmented reality would make them shop online more often.

 These solutions aren't just popular for online stores.
 Offline stores that can't allow physical interactions with products (e.g., makeup or contact lenses) have on-site kiosks that encourage customers to try something without actually touching it.